Air Pollution Emissions

-These emissions are from industrial facilities.
+Industrial Emissions are from industrial facilities.

-These emissions come from all types of motorized vehicles including cars, trucks, buses, airplanes, trains, and ships.
+Transportation Emissions come from all types of motorized vehicles including cars, trucks, buses, airplanes, trains, and ships.

 Point sources are stationary industrial facilities such as pulp and paper mills and factories that burn fossil fuels.
 They operate under ministry authorization (a regulation, permit, approval, or code of conduct), or under an air discharge permit issued by Metro Vancouver